system76/docs/content/linux-gaming.md

 ## Using Steam on GameHub

 Once you sign into <u>Steam</u> though <u>GameHub</u> your games will be displayed.
 Note that games will be slightly discolored if they aren't installed.
-Notice,in this example, that the two top left games are installed on this system.
+Notice, in this example, that the two, top left games are installed on this system.

 ![Using Steam with GameHub](/images/linux-gaming/gamehub-steam.png)